shivam6991/BLT_Wifi_jammer_esp_nrf/README.md

 Bluetooth and wifi jammer - 2.4 GHz
 # ESP8266 BLE(Bluetooth) & Wi-Fi Jammer

-This project aims to develop a jammer using ESP8266 and nrf24L01+ to interfere with BLE and Wi-Fi networks.
+This project aims to develop a jammer using ESP8266 (node MCU) and nrf24L01+ to interfere with BLE and Wi-Fi networks.
 The project utilizes the RF24 library to generate interference in the 2.4 GHz bands

 ## 📌 Requirements